Antigua and Barbuda Premier Division

-The Antigua and Barbuda Premier Division, currently known as the Digicel/Red Stripe Premier Division for sponsorship purposes, is the top football league in Antigua and Barbuda.
+The Antigua and Barbuda Premier Division, currently known as the ABFA Premier League, is the top football league in Antigua and Barbuda.

 History

 It was created in 1968 and is headed by the Antigua and Barbuda Football Association.
-As of the 2023-24 Season, 15 teams participate in this league.
+As of the 2023–24 Season, 15 teams participate in this league, and as of 2025–26, 12 teams participate.
 The winner of the league qualifies for the following year's CFU Club Championship.
 The 9th and 10th placed teams are relegated to the Antigua and Barbuda First Division.

 The championship is usually played between September and March.

-From 28th January 2024, the league has found a steady growth of interest in parts of the United Kingdom.
+From 28 January 2024, the league has found a steady growth of interest in parts of the United Kingdom.